 I. Miller 24/08/14

 The stack has only been climbed once and the summit stood on by Iain miller on 24th August 2014.
-The full story of all the attempts and eventual successful ascent and on-line at iain-miller.blogspot.ie/2014/08/dunaff-head-inishowen and appeared in mountaineering Ireland's mountain Log magazine the same year.
+The full story of all the attempts and eventual successful ascent, Bothanvarra Ascent, Dunaff Head, an older blog post, iain-miller.blogspot.ie/2014/08/dunaff-head-inishowen and this story appeared in mountaineering Ireland's mountain Log magazine the same year.

 The name Bothanvarra is thought to derive from the Scottish use of a bothy or refuge and the Irish mara or varra for the sea.